doc-doc/NExT-QA/README.md

 # NExT-QA: Next Phase of Question-Answering to Explaining Temporal Actions

-In this repo, we reproduce some SOTA VideoQA methods to provide benchmark results for our NExT-QA dataset published on CVPR2021 (with 1 Strong Accept and 2 Weak Accept).
+We reproduce some SOTA VideoQA methods to provide benchmark results for our NExT-QA dataset published on CVPR2021 (with 1 Strong Accept and 2 Weak Accepts).

+NExT-QA is a VideoQA benchmark to advance video understanding from describing to explaining the temporal actions.
+It is unique in that it goes beyond descriptive QA (what is) to benchmark causal and temporal action reasoning (why/how did) in realistice videos and it is also rich in object interactions.
+NExT-QA contains 5440 videos and over 52K manually annotated question-answer pairs grouped into causal, temporal and descriptive questions.
+We set up both multi-choice and open-ended QA tasks on the dataset.
+This repo. provides resources for multi-choice QA.
+Open-ended QA is found in [NExT-OE](https://github.com/doc-doc/NExT-OE).

 ## Environment